 Don’t be discouraged if your little one isn’t into books yet.
 Even hearing you read while they do their tummy time will teach them to listen to the cadence of a book.
 You can even read a book that YOU are interested in, just to get them used to hearing you read.
 When they do want to sit in your lap and read, pick books with beautiful illustrations and bright colors.

-Experts recommend that you spend as much time as possible reading to your young child, and to integrate at least one structured reading time each day.
+Experts recommend that you spend as much time as possible reading to your young child, and to integrate at least one structured reading time into your daily schedule for babies.
 (Source) Choose a time, maybe right before nap or during an afternoon snack, and make reading a structured priority.
 Cuddle up with a book, and lay the building blocks for your child’s future as a lover of books.

 Related Post: Our Favorite Books to Read to Our Kids